Aeyb01/Bank-Management-System/README.md

 ### Logic / Display Separation

 All business logic classes (validators, handlers, executors) are free of any UI code.
 Display classes handle rendering only.
-This mirrors the architecture required for a strong achritechtural project.
+This reflects the architecture of a well-designed software project.

 ---